 - If you schedule an appointment but do not meet pre-vaccination screening requirements, you will not be eligible to receive the vaccine.

-- You must be 16 years of age or older to receive the Pfizer Vaccine and 18 years of age or older to receive the Moderna Vaccine.
+- You must be 12 years of age or older to receive the Pfizer Vaccine (parental consent is needed if you are under the age of 18) and 18 years of age or older to receive the Moderna Vaccine.

 - Proof of residency is not required, but please consider attending a vaccine clinic in your community.

 - Immigration status is not shared with anyone; however name and demographics are submitted to the North Carolina Department of Health and Human Services (NC DHHS) COVID Vaccine Management System (CVMS).